Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-To mitigate these risks, some researchers reported experimenting with ways to honor privacy while still using these tools.
-P11 shared, \textit{``Sometimes I do put some participant's quotations in, but I intentionally trim out specific keywords, for example, specific product names or functions.''} P9 said researchers should take proactive stance towards participant privacy: \textit{``Am I allowed to upload even anonymized content to an LLM?
+P9 said researchers should take a proactive stance towards participant privacy, particularly in the case of models that train on inputs: \textit{``Am I allowed to upload even anonymized content to an LLM?
 Usually you don't sign a consent specifically on that question.
 And maybe legally it's fine.
-But I feel like it shouldn't be shared with a third party that might use it as a training tool.''} Several proposed a stronger change to consent practices in anticipation of these concerns, like P7, who said \textit{``I think it's of the utmost importance to inform the participants of the research and let them know we would be following this method or doing this type of analysis wherein we are sharing some of their information with the LLMs.''} Broadly, in the absence of strong guidelines, researchers appeared to genuinely grapple with appropriate use of these tools while still following their own convictions and research norms.
+But I feel like it shouldn't be shared with a third party that might use it as a training tool.''} Several proposed a stronger change to consent practices in anticipation of these concerns, like P7, who said \textit{``I think it's of the utmost importance to... let them know we would be following this method or doing this type of analysis wherein we are sharing some of their information with the LLMs.''} Broadly, in the absence of strong guidelines, researchers grapple with appropriate use of these tools while still following their own convictions and research norms, leading to variable perceptions of acceptable and non-acceptable use.